nydur/ecr-image-3.5/README.md

 `docker push <aws_account_id>.dkr.ecr.ap-southeast-1.amazonaws.com/<ecr_repository_name>:TAG`

+This will upload the newly tagged image onto the repository

 ## Final step

-If the push is successful, an image of the file will be in the uploaded into the repository.\ Refresh the ECR console to confirm.
+If the push is successful, an image of the file will be in the uploaded into the repository.
+Refresh the ECR console to confirm.